frank06/ranger-extension/README.md

 Install extension.

 Select text.
-Hit 'H' key to highlight.
+Hit `H` key to highlight.

-To remove a highlight, click on it and hit 'H' again.
+To remove a highlight, click on it and hit `H` again.

 Highlights will be kept in local storage.